 From the numerical results, we observe that Bhattacharyya distance (error probability), as the noncentrality parameter grows, for some cases grows (decreases) unboundedly and for some cases converges to an asymptote.
 This can be understood as follows: As the noncentrality parameter s goes to infinity, the sensor will detect the signal without error wherever $H_t = 1$ for any reasonable choice of threshold Θ , and π_1 becomes the ideal energy consumption rate.
 When π_1 increases it is more probable that $H_t = 1$ and consequently the sensor S will consume more energy to notify the FC of the presence of the signal.
 When $p_e < \pi_1$, the sensor will ultimately be limited by battery depletion events.
 When $p_e \geq \pi_1$, the sensor shows the same behavior as an unconstrained sensor, i.e., its Bhattacharyya distance grows unboundedly as the noncentrality parameter increases.
-The conditions under which the Bhattacharyya distance (error probability), as the noncentrality parameter (or SNR in general) increases (decreases) unboundedly will be studied extensively in [14], where also the asymptotes are found under a range of different battery capacities.
+The conditions under which the Bhattacharyya distance (error probability), as the noncentrality parameter (or SNR in general) increases (decreases) unboundedly will be studied extensively in [13], where also the asymptotes are found under a range of different battery capacities.

-V. Conclusions
+V. CONCLUSIONS

 In this paper we considered the performance a network of unlimited-capacity battery energy harvesting sensors.
 Using the Bhattacharyya distance, we formulated the problem of designing energy harvesting sensors in wireless sensor networks.
 We analyzed the performance of the sensors using a queuing-theoretic model for each sensor battery.
 In this paper the depletion probability and the Bhattacharyya distance performance of an unlimited-capacity battery sensor were obtained.
 An extended analysis can be completed by considering the performance of an arbitrary capacity battery energy harvesting sensor.
-Furthermore, in this paper we assumed that the energy drawing process is iid in both time and space, and an extension of our work can include the analysis by considering correlations in energy drawing process.

 Fig. 4.
-Error probability performance of a network of N=4 unlimited-capacity battery energy harvesting sensors while using unconstrained $\Theta^{\star}{\mathrm{u}}$ and adapted Θ^{\star} thresholds and for different (π_1, p_e) .
+Error probability performance of a network of N=4 unlimited-capacity battery energy harvesting sensors while using unconstrained $\Theta^{\star}{\mathbf{u}}$ and adapted Θ^{\star} thresholds and for different (π_1, p_e) .